mikinty/Trading-Interview-Questions/chapters/math.md

 number sense worksheets.
 I think number sense is a natural extension from the simple arithmetic you can practice from zetamac.

-Another great guide for number sense can be found at [[http://bowenpeters.weebly.com/uploads/8/1/1/9/8119969/numbersense.pdf](http://bryantheath.com/number-sense-tricks-manual/)](http://bryantheath.com/number-sense-tricks-manual/).
+Another great guide for number sense can be found [by Bryant Heath](http://bryantheath.com/files/2018/04/Heath_NSTricks_revA.pdf).
 Bryant Heath also has a bunch of good Number Sense resources [here](http://bryantheath.com/number-sense-tricks-manual/) (probably more useful if you're actually competing, but unlikely if you're looking for jobs).

 ## Sequences and Patterns